 Spiral Cookies

-To make the spiral pattern, roll out the black and white dough in to two squares.
+Roll out the black and white dough into two squares to make the spiral pattern.
 Cover the surface of one of the doughs in egg wash then carefully lift the second dough on top of the other.
 With a sharp knife, slice the edges to create an even rectangle.
 Roll up the edges to create one large roll.
 Place onto a tray to chill in the fridge until later.

 Striped Cookies